US defense chief Esper cautions Europe to be wary of China

 Meanwhile, China and Russia have denied the U.S. accusations of malign actions and intentions.

-Esper also was meeting on Friday with his British counterpart, Ben Wallace, amid a crisis over Prime Minister Boris Johnson’s determination to lead Britain out of the European Union on Oct.
-31. On Thursday evening, he met with Israeli Prime Minister Benjamin Netanyahu.
+Esper’s visit was taking place amid a crisis over Prime Minister Boris Johnson’s determination to lead Britain out of the European Union on Oct.
+31. On Thursday evening, Esper met with Israeli Prime Minister Benjamin Netanyahu.